jtfrey/spart/README.md

 The code includes a modular design for outputting the partition summaries.
 The original format is presented in the `spart_printer_text` set of functions; it has been altered slightly to size the leading column to meet the maximum partition name length.

-The parsable text format (`spart_printer_parsable`) is similar to other Slurm parsable display formats:  values are displayed without whitespace padding with columns delimited by the vertical bar character.
+The parseable text format (`spart_printer_parseable`) is similar to other Slurm parseable display formats:  values are displayed without whitespace padding with columns delimited by the vertical bar character.
 A header row is included.

 The JSON and YAML formats (`spart_printer_json` and `spart_printer_yaml`) use key-value dictionaries to organize the information.
 The top-level dictionary is keyed by partition name.